LiveStyle: Emergence and re-branding

 In December 2016, SFX emerged from bankruptcy, reducing its debt by $400 million.
 Randy Phillips, formerly of AEG Live, was named the company's new CEO.
 The company was also renamed LiveStyle, with its headquarters re-located to Los Angeles.
 Phillips felt that SFX as a brand had garnered a negative reputation, and that the company had originally collapsed because it focused too much on growing quickly, performing an IPO, and Sillerman "[selling] a story about sponsorship", which "has to be the icing on the cake – not the cake itself."
-Phillips also began to describe the company as being oriented towards electronic music in general rather than EDM, and stated that some of their events (such as Mysteryland) would broaden their scope (similarly to the Coachella Festival, which is owned by his former employer), but other events would remain predominantly oriented towards electronic music.
+Phillips also began to describe the company as being oriented towards electronic music in general rather than EDM as a culture, and stated that some of their events (such as Mysteryland) would broaden their scope (similarly to the Coachella Festival, which is owned by his former employer), but other events would remain predominantly oriented towards electronic music.

 In May 2018, stakes in Rock in Rio, including the stakes held by SFX's creditor committee, were sold to Live Nation Entertainment.
 In 2019, Phillips stepped down as CEO to focus on managing the band Why Don't We, but remained in a consulting role.
-Afterward, the company began to divest some of its live music assets, with Disco Donnie Presents being bought back by its namesake in 2020, React Presents acquired by LiveXLive, and ID&T being bought by Providence Equity Partners-backed Superstruct Entertainment in 2021.
+Afterward, the company began to divest some of its live music assets, with Disco Donnie Presents being bought back by its namesake in 2020, React Presents acquired by LiveXLive, ID&T being bought by Providence Equity Partners-backed Superstruct Entertainment in 2021, and Electric Zoo acquired by Avant Gardner in 2022.